thenithinbalaji/Burger-Machine/README.md

 https://thenithinbalaji.github.io/Burger-Machine/

 ## Note
 Made with Pyscript.
-Wait for the website to load scripts for 10s 😭😭😭 for all functionalities to work as intended.
+The website might take 5-10 secs to load all scripts to work as intended (check the console tab to see if all scripts are loaded).